 Wacker Chemie Polysilicon Plant, United States of America

-German chemicals manufacturer Wacker Chemie is building a new polysilicon plant in the state of Tennessee, US.
-The plant will manufacture hyperpure polycrystalline silicon to tap the anticipated growth in demand from the solar and semiconductor industries.
+German chemicals manufacturer Wacker Chemie built a new polysilicon plant in the state of Tennessee, US.
+The plant manufactures hyperpure polycrystalline silicon to meet the anticipated growth in demand from the solar and semiconductor industries.

 Tennessee polysilicon plant background

-Wacker initially planned to build a 10,000mt plant with an investment of $1bn, but later increased the capacity in anticipation of higher-than-expected growth.
+Wacker initially planned to build a 10,000mt plant with an investment of $1bn, but later increased the capacity to 20,000mt per annum in anticipation of higher-than-expected growth.

 The company purchased the land in February 2010 for approximately $20m as it had mid-term plans by that time to build the project.
-The company officially announced its intention to build the plant in December 2010.
+The company began construction of the plant in December 2010.

 Owners / financing

-The plant will be 100% owned by Wacker Chemie.
-The company already has credit lines available for more than $1bn and has secured prepayments to the same amount.
+The plant is 100% owned by Wacker Chemie.
+The company received line of credit for more than $1bn and secured prepayments to the same amount.

 The federal, state and county authorities have provided several incentive packages, including tax credits and infrastructure grants.